Student Speak Survey Results

 The Office of Financial Aid is committed to working on key areas for improvement, alongside recognizing the successes of our team.
 Below a few of our successes are outlined in relation to one another based on the 2010 Student Speak Survey.

 Students’ general feedback is that the Office of Financial Aid is friendly and polite to students and offers genuine care and concern for the situation at hand.
 This explains why 81% of students who responded to the survey indicated that this office “treated me with respect.”
 For first year students, this percentage is even higher, at 92%.
 This speaks to the next point made by several students: the Office of Financial Aid has made drastic improvements over the past several years.
-This office has gone several staff and structural changes and hope that the students who have experiences a wide range of these services will graduate feeling happier with our office than when they first entered IIT as a freshman.
+This office has undergone several staff and structural changes and hopes that the students who have experiences a wide range of these services will graduate feeling happier with our office than when they first entered IIT as a freshman.

 The survey also indicated that our staff is good at troubleshooting.
 This seemed to be the case, whether or not a student was impressed with their first interaction with our office.
 Regardless of whether the question was answered right away or the student had to wait, students feel our staff adequately can handle tough situations and find resolution.